Death Grips, Denzel Curry and more announced for Outbreak Fest 2023

 - READ MORE: Outbreak Fest’s tenth edition was a visceral, thrilling celebration of the last true subculture

 Taking place from June 23 to 25 at Manchester’s Depot Mayfield, the event will be headlined by US hip-hop heavyweights Denzel Curry and Death Grips.

-Other acts on the line-up include Earl Sweatshirt, Code Orange, Converge, Show Me The Body, Trapped Under Ice, Turnover, Loathe and more, with further acts to come.
+Other acts on the line-up include Earl Sweatshirt, Code Orange, Converge, Show Me The Body, Trapped Under Ice, Turnover and Loathe, as well as CANDY, Fleshwater, Gel, High Vis, Jesus Piece, KOYO, Lil Ugly Mane, MIKE, One Step Closer, Scowl, SPEED, SPY, Wiki and Zulu, with even more acts to come.
 Tickets are on sale now.

 As well as the musical line-up, the festival will also include a skate ramp, art and photography exhibit, an independent market and more.